 Whether you are using your own bicycle or one of the many new ridesharing bicycles now available on Oklahoma City streets, you are required to obey the same rules of the road as any other vehicle.
 That means that other vehicles are required to obey the same rules when they see you pedaling along the side of the street.
+Be careful, it is all too easy to be involved in rent-a-bike left and right-turn accidents.

 There are a few laws for bicyclists in Oklahoma that differ from regular traffic laws, designed to make riding easier and safer for cyclists.
 Unfortunately, unless you are paying close attention, they can also make it easier for you to be hit by a car with a careless driver.